niktechnopro/Village/README.md

 # Village

-Village is a webapp that builds emotional intelligence in boys.
+Village is a webapp that builds emotional intelligence in adolescent children.
 A parent creates an account and gives their child the device so they may communicate with our chatbot.
 At the end of the session, the app sends a transcript of the conversation to the account holder.